Myth: All Peace Corps Volunteers are young

 “...but two years felt like a long time when I was only 21.”

 Or people tell me that they wish they would’ve done Peace Corps when they were younger.
 Well, I have good news for you.
-It's never to late.
+It's never too late.

-My training class included people in their thirties, forties, fifties, and even seventies.
+My training class included people in their 30s, 40s, 50s, and even 70s.
 If you haven’t caught on yet, there is no upper age limit to be eligible for Peace Corps service.

 The second of Peace Corps’ three goals is to help promote a better understanding of Americans on the part of the peoples served.
 In an effort to truly represent the diversity of America, we want our Volunteers to range in age as well as experience, religion, race, sexual orientation, marital status, and more.
 Many of our host countries welcome and even ask for older, more experienced Volunteers to come and serve in their communities.
 In fact, a number of our program openings require several years of experience or a master’s degree – something many our younger applicants have not yet achieved.